-The chart below sets out the estimated incremental payments and benefits that each NEO would be entitled to in the event of termination without cause, at June 30, 2022.
+The chart below sets out the estimated incremental payments and benefits that each NEO would be entitled to in the event of termination without cause, at June 30, 2023.
 There is no change of control provision in the employment agreements.
-The executives of the Corporation, including the NEOs (other than Messrs, Krantz, Mayle, and Alonso) have entered into Executive Service Agreements with the Corporation for 12 months' salary in the event of termination without cause.
-Messrs, Krantz, Mayle and Alonso have expatriate employment letters with Pernod Ricard and, other than with respect to the RSU Plan for Mr. Krantz, their termination provisions are with their home countries, namely, the United Kingdom, France and Brazil.
-Costs associated with these provisions are paid by Pernod Ricard and are not transferred to Corby.
-The expatriate employment letters are for a predictable period from 3-5 years.
+The executives of the Corporation, including the NEOs (other than Messrs, Krantz and Alonso) have entered into Executive Service Agreements with the Corporation which entitle the executive to 12 months' salary in the event of termination without cause.